noreynolds/notes/docs/cs/datastructures/array.md

 # Array

-A collection of elements stored at contiguous memory locations.
+A collection of elements stored at a contiguous memory location.

 - Fixed size